Menu Close

 Count Your Blessings

-• Keep a journal where you write down anything, large or small, that makes you smile.
+• Keep a journal where you write down anything, large or small that makes you smile.

-Surround Yourself With Positive People
+Surround Yourself with Positive People

 Resist Worrisome Thoughts

-• Give yourself a specific time, later on, to think about a problematic issue.
+• Give yourself a specific time later on to think about a problematic issue.
 Chances are, you’ll feel much better about it by that time.

-• Focus on helping others to get your mind off your own problems.
+Additionally, focusing on helping others can get your mind off your own problems and help you find a sense of tranquility.

 Take Care of Yourself